 - The road to Quernheim: at the upper left side of the map

-- The road to Kirchlengern: just in the south of the "Haus Beck" (green circle)
+- The road to Kirchlengern: just south of the "Haus Beck" (green circle)

 - The road to Löhne: at the bottom left side of the map

-- The road to Herford: at the bottom center of the map
+- The road to Herford: at the bottom centre of the map

 - The road to Rehme: at the bottom right side of the map

-- Near the junction between the Weser and the Werre (on the middle of the left side of the map), there were salt pans with a flimsy wooden bridge called the Salt Pan Bridge.
-Designed mainly for the salt pan workers to use, this small bridge collapsed during the French retreat.
+- Near the junction between the Weser and the Werre (on the middle of the left side of the map), there were salterns with a flimsy wooden bridge called the Saltern Bridge.
+Designed mainly for the saltern workers to use, this small bridge collapsed during the French retreat.

 - The "Gohfeld Werre" stone bridge (red circle) ran over the road to Minden

-- Just a few kilometers on the east of Gohfeld, there was another important bridge in Rehme (where the French baggage were)
+- Just a few km east of Gohfeld, there was another important bridge in Rehme (where the French baggage were)

-- There are several small streams running into the Warre downstream of the French force initial positions which were between Gohfeld and the salt pans
+- There are several small streams running into the Werre downstream of the French force initial positions which were between Gohfeld and the salterns

-- The Beck defile was located in the south of the town of Mennighüffen and in the west of a large estate house called "Haus Beck" (green circle)
+- The Beck defile was located south of the town of Mennighüffen and west of a large estate house called "Haus Beck" (green circle)

 Description of Events

-On August 1 at 3:00 AM, the Hereditary Prince set from his camp at Kirchlengern.
+On August 1 at 3:00 a.m., the Hereditary Prince set off from his camp at Kirchlengern.
 His plan was to envelop both of Brissac's flanks and cut the roads behind him.
-He divided his troops into three roughly equal groups for this purpose.
-The middle group under Lieutenant General von Kielmannsegge was to march north of the Werre on the Gohfeld bridge and take the enemy's positions under fire with the bulk of the guns.
-The right-wing group, led by general Dreves and the Hereditary Prince himself, was initially to cross the Else at Kirchlengern, then cross the Werre at the village of Löhne, advance south of the river on Gohfeld, and finally fall into the enemy's left flank.
-The third, left group under Major General von Bock should continue north to the bridge of Salt Pan Bridge (now Bad Oeynhausen, located in the east of Gohfeld) to prevent a retreat of the French to the east.
+For this purpose, he divided his troops into three roughly equal columns.
+The middle column under Lieutenant-General Count Kielmansegg was to march north of the Werre on the Gohfeld bridge and take the French positions under fire with the bulk of the guns.
+The right column, led by General Dreves and the Hereditary Prince himself, was initially to cross the Else at Kirchlengern, then cross the Werre at the village of Löhne, advance south of the river on Gohfeld, and finally fall into the French left flank.
+The left column under Major-General von Bock should continue north to the Saltern Bridge (now Bad Oeynhausen, located east of Gohfeld) to cut the communication of the Duc de Brissac with Minden and to prevent an eastwards retreat of the French.

 Immediately after the engagement, the Hereditary Prince took position near the vale of Bergkirchen.

-The same day (August 1), the army of Ferdinand of Brunswick defeated the main French army in the battle of Minden.
-The events at Gohfeld prevented them from retreating to the southwest, where they could possibly have formed more quickly.
+The same day (August 1), the army of Ferdinand of Brunswick defeated the main French army in the Battle of Minden.
+The events at Gohfeld prevented Contades from retreating southwestwards, where he could possibly have reorganised more quickly.
 Since the Hereditary Prince had already cut the line of communication from Minden to Paderborn, where the French had considerable magazines, the main French army was forced to retreat through countries where it had no subsistence.
-They retreated to Kassel, did not become active for the remainder of the year, and were never to venture so far northeastward in the ensuing war years.
+It gradually retreated towards Kassel, where it remained idle for the rest of the year.

-The young hereditary Prince Karl Wilhelm Ferdinand von Braunschweig had proved himself to be a capable army commander; he later brought it to the Prussian field marshal and commander-in-chief (Auerstaedt).
-The Duke Jean-Paul-Timoléon of Brissac has not hurt from his defeat against a numerically superior enemy, he should eventually receive the title of Marshal of France.
-The same was true of the later Secretary of War Philippe-Henri de Ségur, who had led the French infantry at Gohfeld.
+The young Hereditary Prince Karl Wilhelm Ferdinand von Braunschweig had proved himself to be a capable army commander; he later brought it to the Prussian field marshal and commander-in-chief (Auerstaedt).
+The Duc Jean-Paul-Timoléon de Brissac could not be blamed for his defeat in front of a numerically superior enemy, he would eventually receive the title of maréchal de France.
+The same was true of the later Secretary of War, Philippe-Henri de Ségur, who had led the French infantry at Gohfeld.

 Order of Battle